System Design Space

 Guide to Databases

-Conceptual data modeling and storage selection for load scenarios.
+Conceptual data modeling and storage selection for different load patterns.

 Read chapter